schleuder/schleuder-website/docs/index.md

 #### Postfix

+{: .note}
+This section describes only those parts of a Postfix-setup that are relevant to Schleuder.
+We assume that you have a sensible and tested Postfix-setup already.

-To hook Schleuder into Postfix adapt these lines and add them to `master.cf`:
+Firstly, to hook Schleuder into Postfix adapt these lines (path and maybe user) and add them to `master.cf`:

     schleuder  unix  -       n       n       -       -       pipe
       flags=DRhu user=schleuder argv=/path/to/bin/schleuder work ${recipient}

+Then you have to chose how postfix should decide if a message should be delivered to Schleuder.
+There are two options:

+1. Configure it for each list individually.
+That's the way to go if you don't run many lists, or use the respective domain also for a varying number of email accounts or aliases.
+2. Dedicate a whole domain to Schleuder.
+That's the way to go if you run more lists than email accounts or aliases on that domain.

-Then adapt these lines and add them to `main.cf`:
+**To configure each list individually,** add these lines to `main.cf`:

     schleuder_destination_recipient_limit = 1
-    transport_maps = hash:/etc/postfix/transport
+    transport_maps = hash:/etc/postfix/transport_schleuder

-Now, to configure the addresses that postfix should connect to Schleuder, adapt the following lines for each list and add them to `/etc/postfix/transport`:
+Now adapt the following lines for each list and add them to `/etc/postfix/transport_schleuder`:

     listname@example.org          schleuder:
     listname-request@example.org  schleuder: